roo-nju/starter-hugo-academic/content/home/post.md

 headless: true

 # Order that this section appears on the page.
-weight: 65
+weight: 90

-title: Recent Publications
+title: Hobbies
-subtitle: ''
+subtitle:

 content:
   # Filter on criteria
   filters:
     folders:
-      - publication
+      - post
     tag: ''
     category: ''
     publication_type: ''